VincentH-Net/CSharpForMarkup/README.md

 The helpers offer a fluent API with **Bind**, **Invoke**, **Assign**, **Row**, **Col**, inline converters, support for **using enums for Grid rows + columns** and more.
 Simple to change/extend.

 ## Why?
-Because **declarative style** C# has a much better developer experience and reads virtually the same as XAML.
+Because **declarative UI** in C# has a much better developer experience than XAML, and reads virtually the same.

-If you already know XAML, you can keep using your knowledge in declarative C#, and gain productivity (because of the better IDE support for C#).
+Modern UI frameworks such as [Flutter](https://flutter.dev/) and [SwiftUI](https://developer.apple.com/xcode/swiftui/) offer declarative UI.
+These helpers offer the same for Xamarin Forms; no need to learn XAML.

-The syntax is very close to XAML; you should be familiar within a couple of hours.
+If you do know XAML, you can keep using your knowledge, and gain productivity (because of the better IDE support for C# and because you don't need language bridging mechanisms).
+The syntax is very close to XAML and the same MVVM pattern is used; you should be familiar within a couple of hours.

 ## Declarative C# versus XAML
 Compare this Entry markup: